PRECIOUS-Gold scales 2-week peak; palladium matches record high

-* Silver, platinum on track for second week of declines
+* Silver on track for second week of decline

 * Palladium heads towards second weekly gain